Columbus Domestic Violence Defense Lawyers

 Protecting You Against Domestic Violence Charges

 Domestic violence, often referred to as DV charges, encompasses a range of behaviors, including physical harm, threats, and emotional abuse between family or household members.
 In Ohio, a nonphysical threat of violence can still qualify for domestic violence charges.
-Even pressing charges for these crimes can affect your personal relationships, reputation and career, making it vital to get the defense you deserve in your case against charges like spousal abuse, child abuse, or menacing charges.
+Even facing charges for a DV offense can affect your personal relationships, reputation and career, making it vital to get the defense you deserve in your case against charges like spousal abuse, child abuse, or menacing charges.

 Being charged with domestic violence can lead to significant legal and personal repercussions.
 A conviction may result in jail time, fines and a permanent criminal record.
 It can also lead to violating a protective order, further complicating your legal situation.
 Additionally, false accusations of domestic violence can be incredibly damaging, emphasizing the need for a robust defense.